KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 - bound to the exact notice_version_reference in effect at disclosure time; and
 - publicly retrievable either inline in the Notice Record or by stable reference.

-The disclosure set SHALL include, at minimum, the elements defined in **clause 7.2.1 (Reciprocal and proportionate transparency extensions)**, including:
+The disclosure set SHALL include, at minimum, the following elements:

 - technology_in_use;
 - controls_available_primary;